Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (ii): The Main Results: Introduction

+In the present paper, we introduce a new concept ``thorny vertex" associated with the distribution of jumps of the coefficient $\al$ in order to reveal the essence of the problem of dealing with discontinuous coefficients.
+Based on the auxiliary results obtained in \cite{Hu1-2017} and adapting some ideas presented in \cite{HuShuZou2013}, we establish {\it new discrete regular decompositions} for low-dimensional edge finite element functions in three dimensions, and show that the decompositions, on quasi-uniform and shape-regular sequences of meshes and in weighted norms involving the coefficients $\al$ and $\be$, are {\it nearly stable} with respect to the mesh size $h$ (i.e., stable up to a poly-logarithmic factor of $h$), and {\it uniformly stable} with respect to large jumps of the coefficients under suitable geometric constraints on the coefficients.

+We would like to emphasize a key difference between the results obtained in this paper and \cite{HuShuZou2013}: In this paper both $\al$ and $\be$ may have jumps and those may be independent of each other; While \cite{HuShuZou2013} imposed restrictions on the behavior of the coefficients, those are no longer needed for this work.

+As an application of the proposed regular decompositions, we show that the PCG method with the HX preconditioner for solving the considered system has a {\it nearly optimal} convergence rate.
+Nearly optimal means that the convergence rate at worst grows only poly-logarithmically like $O(|\log h|^q)$ with a positive integer $q$ as $h\rightarrow 0^+$, and more importantly, does not suffer much from large jumps of the coefficients $\al$ and $\be$ across the interface between any two neighboring subdomains.

-The outline of the paper is as follows.
-In Section~2, we describe domain decomposition based on the distribution of coefficients, and define some edge finite element subspaces.
-In section 3, we describe two new regular Helmholtz decompositions and analyze the HX preconditioner for the case with strongly discontinuous coefficients by using the new regular Helmholtz decompositions.
-A new regular Helmholtz decomposition for a particular case is constructed and analyzed in Section~4.
-The new regular Helmholtz decomposition for the general case is constructed and analyzed in Section~5.
+Building on our first article \cite{Hu1-2017}, the present paper is organized as follows.
+In Section~2, we describe a domain decomposition based on the distribution of coefficients and define some edge finite element subspaces.
+Section 3 introduces some new concepts and presents two new discrete regular decompositions.
+Using these regular decompositions, we analyze the HX preconditioner for the case with strongly discontinuous coefficients in Section 4.
+The new regular decompositions are constructed and analyzed in Section~5.